 I have written several pieces in my blogs about Abi.
 He had many friends who adored him.
 He was a good doctor and had the finest bedside manner I have seen.
 Even after his heart attacks he would go to a patient if they called at night, thinking that they may not get anyone else to attend at this time.

-He loved books (English and Urdu), published a set of short stories (Naee Paod) and wrote poems (to be published soon) in Urdu, loved music (Eastern Classical, Qavvaali, and Western Classical), could read musical notes and tried his best to teach me … but failed, sang fairly well (in Urdu and English), spoke English well (and sometimes, as a joke, in a perfect Scottish accent when we asked), wrote Urdu with a lovely consistent writing, loved Science and Arts.
+He loved books (English and Urdu), published a set of short stories (Naee Paod) and wrote poems (to be published soon) in Urdu, loved music (Eastern Classical, Qavvaali, and Western Classical), could read musical notes and tried his best to teach me … but failed.
+He sang fairly well (in Urdu and English), spoke English well (and sometimes, as a joke, in a perfect Scottish accent when we asked), wrote Urdu with a lovely consistent writing, loved Science and Arts.
 And he adored sweets and mangoes (as do I).

 Abi was extremely religious in his last years … but very liberal in his conversations with me even when they were against some parts of his beliefs at times.
 I owe him so much.
 My love of literature (and specially Urdu poetry), arts, and music, come from him.